 On equipment, the newest, fanciest, most technically advanced cameras and lenses do not make us better photographers.
 This equipment is only the tool that allows us to expose what our hearts and souls are trying to explain.
 We need a vision and the camera that we have in our hand at that time must allow us to achieve that vision.

 My greatest hope is that through reading the stories and seeing the images on my website, people will be inspired to act and work towards ensuring that planet earth is made a better place and that its incredible biodiversity and ecosystems are positively protected!

 Conservation photography is about a deep passion, a passion that makes one want to tell an impelling story that will effect positive environmental change!
 It is about using iconic and thought provoking images to be a voice for this fragile earth, its peoples, animals and plants.

-Powerful images break through all language barriers creating an awe and wonder that is enhanced by an understanding that can inspire us to action.
+Powerful images manage to break through all language barriers creating an awe and wonder that is enhanced by an understanding that can inspire us to action.

 Conservation Photography is not just about the final image.
-It includes all the hours of preparation, planning, costs, time away from home, early mornings, late nights, frozen fingers, sunburnt faces, arduous hikes, tropical diseases and harsh environments that one often finds oneself having to "endure" in pursuit of a “mind blowing” image.
+It includes all the hours of preparation, planning, costs, time away from home, early mornings, late nights, frozen fingers, sunburnt faces, arduous hikes, tropical diseases and harsh environments in pursuit of a “mind blowing” image.